Daphne Sheldrick: Sheldrick Wildlife Trust

 After 17 years of marriage, David Sheldrick died on 13 June 1977 at the age of 57.
 Following her husband's death, Daphne Sheldrick continued her dedicated conservation efforts.
 Sheldrick and her daughter, Jill, cared for a seeming continuous succession of orphaned elephants and rhinos.
 As a result, the David Sheldrick Memorial Appeal, a project of the African Wildlife Project, metamorphosed into the David Sheldrick Wildlife Trust in 1987; becoming an independent non-profit organisation.
 Embracing the conservation, preservation, and protection of wildlife in Kenya, the Sheldrick Wildlife Trust—renamed in February 2019 to honor Daphne and the whole Sheldrick family—today operates the most successful orphan-elephant rescue and rehabilitation program in the world.
 It works alongside Anti-Poaching Teams, Mobile Veterinary Units, Aerial Surveillance, and a Sky Vet initiative in partnership with the Kenya Wildlife Service.
 Other projects which aim to safeguard the natural environment and enhance community awareness include Saving Habitats and Community Outreach projects.

-Best known for its pioneering Orphans' Project, the Sheldrick Wildlife Trust has successfully rescued over 262 orphaned elephants and reintegrated over 160 back into the wild.
+known for its pioneering Orphans' Project, the Sheldrick Wildlife Trust rescued over 262 orphaned elephants and reintegrated over 160 back into the wild.